 Avoiding High Heels

-Compression stockings work by squeezing the legs to improve circulation.
+They work by squeezing the legs to reduce venal pressure and hence improve circulation.
 They work from the ankle up – being tighter at the ankle and gradually loosening to encourage the blood to flow upwards and towards the heart.